aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/licensing-and-formatting/add-custom-error/_index.md

 ### 1. Aspose.Slides for .NET Installed

-If you haven't already, download and install Aspose.Slides for .NET from the official [download link](https://releases.aspose.com/slides/net/).
+If you haven't already, download and install Aspose.Slides for .NET from the [download link](https://releases.aspose.com/slides/net/).

 ### 2. Development Environment